conan-io/docs/tutorial/creating_packages/add_dependencies_to_packages.rst

   `fmt <https://conan.io/center/fmt>`__  dependency to our package.

 * Also, check that we added an extra line in the :ref:`source()<conan_conanfile_methods>` method.
-We use the `Git().checkout` method to checkout the sources in the `require_fmt <https://github.com/conan-io/libhello/tree/require_fmt>`__ branch.
-This branch contains the changes in the source code to add colors to the library messages, and also in the ``CMakeLists.txt`` to declare that we are using the ``fmt`` library.
+We use the `Git().checkout` method to checkout the source code in the `require_fmt <https://github.com/conan-io/libhello/tree/require_fmt>`__ branch.
+This branch contains the changes in the source code to add colours to the library messages, and also in the ``CMakeLists.txt`` to declare that we are using the ``fmt`` library.

 * Finally, note we added the :ref:`validate()<conan_conanfile_methods>` method to the